rustykatz/Python_Text_Reader/README.md

-# Python_Text_Reader
+# Python Text Reader

-Created as a refresher to use before begining a python project involving data manipulation.
-Program takes a CSV and tokenizes each line of strings into an array.
+Created to practice data manipulation in Python before starting a larger project.

+Program takes a CSV (comma-separated value) file and tokenizes each line into an array.
 The arrays are then appended into a matrix.
-The data can then be manipulated and accessed using (Row, Col) cordinates.
+The data can then be manipulated and accessed using (row, col) coordinates.

 # Functions
-- Print whole matrix, specific element, range
+- Print whole matrix, specific element, and range of elements
 - Selecting row
-- Appending, Extending, Insertion
+- Appending, Extending, Insertion into matrix
-- Sorting/ Reverse sorting
+- Sorting / reverse sorting

 # Compatibility
-- Text files with a delimiter
+- Text files containing specified delimiter
-- CSV
+- CSV file